nzuguem/kubernetes-sandbox-environment/serverless/knative/eventing/README.md

 Sink binding injects environment variables (`K_SINK`) into the **PodTemplateSpec** of the event sink, so that the application code does not need to interact directly with the Kubernetes API to locate the event destination.

 #### Test

-> ⚠️ Make sure the ingress controller is properly installed

 ```bash
 ## Deploy two Service (Consumer, Producer)